 They tend to have early repayment penalties during the discount period and no upper limit on what the rate could be.

-For this reason, customers need to be extremely careful not to just select these products purely because they are cheap and careful consideration should be given to the economic climate and the likelihood of rate increases and whether they can afford potential increases in costs.
+For this reason, customers need to be extremely careful not to just select these products purely because they are cheap and careful consideration should be given to the economic climate, the likelihood of rate increases, and whether they can afford potential increases in costs.

 So customers who can afford potential fluctuations and are comfortable with the risk of increases but want the best value for money may often find discounts the best option.